xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 *3D printer:*
 * 2 RMB/gram
   * no questions asked – you just used the machine.
 You need to know EVERYTHING.
+(DIY)
 * 4 RMB/gram
   * can ask Sean questions about 3D printing
 * 10 RMB/gram